goruco/goruco2016/_posts/2016-06-17-presentation-skills-improv-workshop.md

 <p>
   In this workshop, Jill will walk our speakers through presentation skills essential to being a more interesting speaker.
-  They will practice activities, work on breathing, learn warm-ups, build confidence, address that fear of public speaking, and learn how to be a better presenter.</p>
+  Using the power of Improv, they will practice activities, work on breathing, learn warm-ups, build confidence, address that fear of public speaking, and learn how to be a better presenter.</p>

 <p>
-  We appreciate that our attendees are willing to give up a summer Saturday to be with us, and this is just another way that we are working to make GORUCO the best tech conference in New York City.</p>
+  We appreciate that our attendees are willing to spend a summer Saturday with us, and this is just another way that we are working to make GORUCO the best tech conference around.</p>

 <h3>About Jill and The Engaging Educator</h3>

 <p>
-  <a href="http://jillfrutkin.com">Jill Frutkin</a> was an NYC Teaching Fellow,
+  <a href="http://www.jillfrutkin.com/">Jill Frutkin</a> was an NYC Teaching Fellow,
   and earned her Masters of Science in Teaching at Pace University.
   She is a NYS certified special education teacher with a focus on autism.
   She has experience working in both private and public schools,